 I was fortunate to help this middle school media specialist organize her office earlier this summer.
 During the school year, floor and furniture surfaces, file cabinets, and drawers had become cluttered and disorganized.
 It was difficult to find a needed item quickly amidst the disorder.

 In looking at the spaces, I noticed that not only were items not grouped well, but there was a lot of wasted space.
 A deep drawer might be filled with shallow items, leaving the rest of the space empty.
-Another challenge was created by the fact that only 2 of the 8 drawers of the file cabinet had metal racks for hanging file folders.
-Consequently, some papers were stacked on the bottom of the drawer, making specific files difficult to find.
+Another challenge was the fact that only 2 of the 8 drawers of the file cabinet had metal racks for hanging file folders.
+Consequently, papers were stacked on the bottom of the drawer, making specific files difficult to find.
 With 2 more drawers fitted for hanging files, we predicted that all papers would fit into one file cabinet with 4 drawers, leaving the other file cabinet for general storage.

 The lack of functional file cabinets was of particular concern.
 We weren’t sure how to equip the file cabinet drawers to hold hanging files.
 With a few minutes of research and a quick trip to Office Max, we purchased and then installed adjustable metal racks into 2 more file drawers.
-This solved the problem of paper being stored in stacks on the bottom of the drawer and allowed us to put all of the paper into labeled hanging files, allowing for easy access.
+This solved the problem of paper being stored in stacks on the bottom of the drawer and allowed us to put all the paper into labeled hanging files, allowing for easy access.